busayo-OD/Blogging-API/README.md

 ## How to start the app

-You should be able to start the example application by executing com.springboot.blog, which starts a webserver on port 8080 (http://localhost:8080)
+You should be able to start the example application by executing com.springboot.blog, which starts a webserver on port 8080 (http://localhost:8080).
+Also, the APIs can be viewed using the Swagger doc (http://localhost:8080/swagger-ui/#/)